ELHPlan: Efficient Long-Horizon Task Planning for Multi-Agent Collaboration: Introduction

-To address this challenge, we propose Action Chain.
-It is the minimal planning unit composing action sequences and their underlying intentions, as illustrated in Figure \ref{fig:action_chain}.
-By generating sequences of actions rather than individual steps, system reduces planning frequency, thereby minimizing the token consumption.
-Most importantly, the intentions within Action Chains allows collaborating agents to communicate intentions directly, without requiring additional inference.
+We argue that binding explicit sub-goal intentions to action sequences can serve as a lightweight coordination mechanism: rather than requiring agents to infer collaborators' goals through separate reasoning modules~\cite{zhang2024proagent, Liu2024LLM-Powered} or costly natural language dialogues ~\cite{mandi2024roco,li2023camel,shi2024opex}, each agent can directly read the declared intentions embedded in its partners' Action Chains.
+This design eliminates the need for additional intention-inference queries to the LLM, thereby reducing both token consumption and inference latency.
+We validate this hypothesis empirically through ablation studies in task efficiency.
+(Section~\ref{sec:ablation_study}).

 While Action Chains offer these advantages, their practical deployment necessitates robust construction and refinement processes.
-Therefore, we propose ELHPlan, a multi-agent planning framework designed to construct and refine Action Chains from minimal planning units into complete robotic planning solutions.
+Therefore, we propose \textbf{E}fficient \textbf{L}ong-\textbf{H}orizon Task \textbf{Plan}ning (ELHPlan), a multi-agent planning framework designed to construct and refine Action Chains from minimal planning units into complete robotic planning solutions.
 ELHPlan operates through a four-stage cyclical process: First, the planning module generates Action Chains for each agent.
 Second, the validation module detects infeasible actions and conflicts.
 Third, if issues are identified, the refinement stage creates new or extends existing Action Chains.
 Finally, validated actions proceed to execution.
 The framework iterates until all tasks are completed.
-Existing metrics like Transport Rate and Move Distance measure task outcomes, but we identify the need for additional efficiency metrics to measure inference costs, which significantly impact practical deployability.
-We introduce Inference Time to measure the total computational time required for planning and Token Consumption to quantify the computational resource usage through token counting.
+Beyond task-level metrics such as Transport Rate and Move Distance, we systematically measure Inference Time and Token Consumption across all methods\cite{seo2024reveca,zhang2024building}, enabling a direct comparison of the efficiency-effectiveness trade-off critical to practical deployment.
 To validate our approach, we conduct comprehensive experiments on two embodied environments: ThreeDWorld Multi-Agent Transport (TDW-MAT) and Communicative Watch-And-Help (C-WAH).
 Our experimental results demonstrate that our method achieves comparable performance to state-of-the-art approaches while improving computational efficiency in long-horizon multi-agent tasks.

 The main contributions of this paper are: \begin{itemize}